 It’s not that they didn’t clean well enough.
 They delivered professional service.

 Cleaning is only part of the business.
-In many cases, they fail because they did not understand the stages of building a cleaning business.
+In many cases, they fail because they did not understand the stages of building a business.

 Their first big mistake was being too slow to start.